xpack-dev-tools/arm-none-eabi-gcc-xpack/scripts/tests/README.md

-# Scripts to test the Arm Embeddded GCC xPack
+# Scripts to test the Arm Embedded GCC xPack

 The binaries can be available from one of the pre-releases: